A second-order numerical method for the aggregation equations: Numerical simulations

 We check the convergence rate of the scheme \eqref{eq:scheme_1d}, \eqref{eq:diffusiondef} with potentials $W(x)=|x|$ and $W(x)=1-\exp(-|x|)$ in the case of measure valued initial data represented by the sum of two Dirac measures,

-The numerical approximation is compared to the exact solution of \eqref{eq:agg_eq_1d} for $W(x)=|x|$.
+The numerical approximation is compared to the exact solution of \eqref{eq:agg_eq_1d} for $W(x)=|x|$ (which can be found by solving the corresponding particle system \eqref{eq:particlesys}).
 In the case $W(x)=1-\exp (-|x|)$ the reference solution is found by approximating the position of the Diracs using a very small timestep.
 Both reference solutions are projected onto the same grid as the numerical approximation.
 The numerical approximations converge at a rate of $\Dx$ in $d_1$, see Table \ref{tab:dirac1}.
 This is exactly what we expect in the case $W(x)=|x|$ as it corresponds to a rate of $\Dx$ in $L^1$ for two initial shocks at the level of Burgers' equation \eqref{eq:burgers}.
 See \cite{TZ97} and \cite{FS2016} for further results on convergence rates for conservation laws.